ytanikin/PRConventionalCommits/README.md

 ## Features

 - Conventional Commit Validation: Checks that the PR title adheres to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 - Automatic Labeling: Labels the PR based on the task type mentioned in the title.
 Can be disabled.
-Colors remain
 - Ticket Number Validation: Optionally checks the provided ticket number format using regular expressions.

 ## Overview